vgyashwanth/vgyashwanth/README.md

 - 👋 Hi i am VG YASHWANTH KUMAR
-- 💞I am a student in National Institute of Technology Tiruchirappalli
+- 💞I am a student at # National Institute of Technology Tiruchirappalli
 - 👀 I love to work on projects related to embedded systems, digital electronics.
 - 📫 How to reach me:yashwanthkumarvg@gmail.com
 -    Contact No:9391678581